kevinpdicks/jekyll-now/about.md

 permalink: /about/
 ---

 A blog about penetration testing across infrastructure, web, and mobile applications.
-Blog updates will cover security research; CVEs; bug bounties, and CTF content.
+New blog updates will cover security research; CVEs; bug bounties, and CTF content.

 ### More Information